-It wasn’t love at first sight though, my first time lobster experience as a teenager was more ‘ooohh this is gross!’ rather than ‘this is so amazing!’.
+It wasn’t love at first sight though, my first-time lobster experience as a teenager was more ‘ooohh this is gross!’ rather than ‘this is so amazing!’.
 At 16 I didn’t like my dinner looking at me.
 But tastes change as we get older and suddenly things like lobster hit our radar again as something we love.

 Your Lobster Mission…Should You Choose to Accept It

 Eating Lobster in New Brunswick is like eating steak in Nebraska; the best of the best.
 The entire Acadian Coast and Bay of Fundy area is dotted with little fishing villages.
 In 50% of the homes you drive by you’ll see piles of lobster traps somewhere in the yard!
-Shediac even has the largest lobster in the world I that visited on my last trip to New Brunswick.
+Shediac even has the largest lobster in the world I visited on my last trip to New Brunswick.
 I knew this would be the right place for my lobster mission!

-However, this challenge posed a problem…when I get the opportunity to eat lobster – I really just want it steamed – because it’s so delicious served simple and steamed.
-At the first restaurant I looked at the steamed lobster on the menu and immediately wanted it, but then I never would’ve made it through my challenge.
+However, this challenge posed a problem…when I get the opportunity to eat lobster – I really just want it steamed – because it’s so delicious served simply and steamed.
+At the first restaurant, I looked at the steamed lobster on the menu and immediately wanted it, but then I never would’ve made it through my challenge.
 Luckily I was able to think fast on my hungry stomach.
 I compromised with my travel partner, Pete, who ordered the steamed lobster and I got the lobster casserole with the promise we could share.
 As long as I took Pete with me everywhere – I could sort of have the best of both worlds – steamed, and something new!

-I took my lobster eating mission seriously and mapped out the places nearby our travels that I wanted to go to for a variety of lobster preparations I had read about.
+I took my lobster-eating mission seriously and mapped out the places nearby our travels that I wanted to go to for a variety of lobster preparations I had read about.